kyma-project/telemetry-manager/docs/user/README.md

 ### Telemetry Manager

 Kyma's Telemetry module ships Telemetry Manager as its core component.
 Telemetry Manager is a Kubernetes [operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) that implements the Kubernetes controller pattern and manages the whole lifecycle of all other components covered in the Telemetry module.
-Telemetry Manager watches for the user-created Kubernetes resources: LogPipeline, TracePipeline, and, in the future, MetricPipeline.
+Telemetry Manager watches for the user-created Kubernetes resources: LogPipeline, TracePipeline, and MetricPipeline (Experimental).
 In these resources, you specify what data of a signal type to collect and where to ship it.
 If Telemetry Manager detects a configuration, it rolls out the relevant components on demand.

 For more information, see [Telemetry Manager](01-manager.md).

+### Gateways

+The Traces and Metric feature each share the common approach of providing a gateway based on the [OTel Collector](https://opentelemetry.io/docs/collector/).
+It acts as a central point in the cluster to push data in the OTLP format.
+From here, the data is enriched and filtered and then dispatched as defined in the individual pipeline resources.

+For more information, see [Gateways](gateways.md).

 ### Log Agent